KHROTU/Bloxd-Forge/README.md

 ---

-## Acknowledgements
+## Credits

+- Thanks to A_I_X for making the base UI.
-- Thanks to the Bloxd community for their continuous support and feedback.
+- Thanks to KHROTU(me) for enhancing the UI and making all the backend stuff.
-- Special thanks to my best friend & partner A_I_X for always having my back.
+- Special thanks to ☼_𝐓𝐚𝐜𝐨𝐂𝐚𝐭_™ ☼ for being the best marketing guy.

 ---